Taylor Swift Vienna concert terror plot: Suspects and arrests

-A 15-year-old Turkish citizen, who had been asked by the main suspect about ignition mechanisms and was found near the stadium, was placed under police custody for intensive questioning, but not arrested; he was then released but will be treated as a witness, while the first two suspects have been transferred to a prison in Wiener Neustadt, Lower Austria, held in a pre-trial detention with a state prosecutor appointed for each of them.
+A 15-year-old Turkish citizen, who had been asked by the main suspect about ignition mechanisms and was found near the stadium, was placed under police custody for intensive questioning, but not arrested; he was then released and treated as a witness, while the first two suspects were transferred to a prison in Wiener Neustadt, Lower Austria, held in a pre-trial detention with a state prosecutor appointed for each of them.
 Police stated that the 15-year-old was not part of the plot but that he knew many of its details, helping corroborate "some key elements of the main suspect's confession."

 Despite officials saying that they were not looking for any more suspects, Gerhard Karner, the minister of the interior of Austria, stated on 9 August that an 18-year-old Iraqi male has been detained as the third suspect in the terror plot.
 According to the Kronen Zeitung, the third suspect has been living in Austria as a refugee.
 Karner also announced that he had initiated the process of revoking the 18-year-old's residence permit under a special provision "designed to deal with dangerous refugees or immigrants" as he had also pledged himself to the IS.

 On 27 June 2025, the German Federal Public Prosecutor general announced that a juvenile identified only as Mohammed A. has been indicted on charges of supporting a foreign terrorist organization and attempting a serious act of violence.
 Prosecutors stated that Mohammed A., a Syrian national, was a follower of the Islamic State and helped an Austrian teenager make plans to bomb the Eras Tour concerts in Vienna in August 2024.
 He was accused of interpreting bomb-building instructions and translating an Islamic State terrorist group oath of allegiance for the main suspect of the attack plot.
 On 26 August 2025, Mohammed A. was convicted by a court in Berlin and sentenced to a suspended 18-month prison term.